-You can also save a file by using the keyboard command Command+S or Ctrl+X Ctrl+S.
+You can also save a file by using the keyboard command Ctrl+X Ctrl+S.

 If you want to make a copy of the file (save the file under a different name) choose File > Save As... and specify a name in the dialog that appears.